-A city built in a lagoon is naturally a great place to witness a sunset – seeing the sky reflected in Venice’s grand canal is special,
+A city built in a lagoon is naturally a great place to witness a sunset – seeing Venice’s palazzos glow in the light of the setting sun is special,

 I stayed in a fancy hotel on the grand canal.
 It had a ‘house boat’ to ferry guests across to St Mark’s.
 Waiting for the boat to come one evening as the sun whet down, I fantasised for a moment that this was my life, rather than a rare indulgence; that I lived in some grand palazzo with my own boat.
 Does anyone else do this?

 Kotor Bay is a spectacular location – steep mountains surround a narrow, channel-shaped bay, around which pretty towns sit peacefully on the water.

 Above Kotor town is a path up the mountainside to a viewpoint high above the bay.